aws-samples/aws-secure-environment-accelerator/CONTRIBUTING.md

 1. You are working against the latest source on the _master_ branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
-4. You have reviewed and are aligned with the `Accelerator Development First Principals`
+4. You have reviewed and are aligned with the `Accelerator Development First Principles`

 To send us a pull request, please: